mlabs-haskell/plutip/vasil-hardfork.md

  # it waits first for new epoch in babbage era
  bash cluster-data/update-proposal-cost-model.sh
  ```

-Use node socket with `--mainnet` flag.
+One can use the started cardano node for submiting transactions, queries etc. Use node socket with `--mainnet` flag.

 Wallet address displayed by local-cluster is for key in `$CLUSTER_WORK_DIR/bot-plutus-interface/signing-keys`.
 One can ignore it.